Castux/SnakeEyes/docs.md

 ### write

-Although the `io` library is not available, the `write` function is provided to replace `io.write`, and works similarly.
+Although the `io` library is not available, the `write` function is provided to replace `io.write`, and works similarly. `print` works as usual (placing tabs between its arguments).

 ### plot(die [, label])